The

 lots of extra features most people wouldn't think of including.
 Thus, the $895

 PC-B Plus comes fully loaded.
-It's also designed for outstanding performanc~ there's
+It's also designed for outstanding performanc~

 The PC-B Plus's back panel has eight outlets.
-All are spaced to accommodate wall
+All are spaced to accommodate

-the top ones are turned upside down for the same reason.
+and the top ones are turned upside down for the same reason.
 One of these outlets

-is unswitched (for your VCR or anything else that needs constant power), and another
+is unswitched (for your VCR or anything else that needs constant power), and

-amp's on.
+when the power amp's on.

 There are also three pairs of F-connectors for antenna/cable/satellite

 input and output; these provide spike protection on all your RF lines.
-(One is
+(One

-completely isolated from the chassis, which might help you eliminate a ground-loop
+is completely isolated from the chassis, which might help you eliminate a ground-loop

 problem if it exists.)
 There are 12-volt inputs and out- puts, so you can fire

-up the PC-B Plus from a pre/pro, a projecfor, or any other device that puts out
+up the PC-B Plus from a pre/pro, a projecfor, or any other device that puts

-can protect two phone lines.
+1 adapters, you can protect two phone lines.

 The front panel offers adjustment trim mers for the current sensing (so it'll